Skip to content

 • Cancer—96.6%

-• Eighty-nine percent of preclinical studies, which are largely experiments on animals, can’t be reproduced, even though reproducibility is a critical component of scientific research.
+• Animals are heavily used in preclinical studies, and up to 89% of such studies can’t be reproduced, even though reproducibility is a critical component of scientific research.

 Consider this: 5.8 million Americans live with Alzheimer’s disease.
 But treatments that have appeared promising in mice simply haven’t worked in humans.
-The U.S. is expected to spend $1.1 trillion on research for Alzheimer’s and other forms of dementia by 2050—but if we stick with our current path, most of that money will be wasted on cruel and pointless animal experiments.
+The U.S. is expected to spend $1.1 trillion on research for Alzheimer’s and other forms of dementia by 2050—but if we stick with our current path, most of that money will be wasted on cruel and pointless experiments on animals.
 No cure for humans is in sight.

 This disastrous boondoggle throws good money after bad.
 Reliance on animal models is diverting funds from more promising areas of research and delaying the development of effective drugs and treatments.

-PETA’s Research Modernization Deal maps out a strategy for replacing the use of animals in experiments with human-relevant methods.
+PETA’s Research Modernization NOW maps out a strategy for replacing the use of animals in experiments with human-relevant methods.
 It includes the following:

 • Eliminating the use of animals immediately in areas where they have already shown to be poor surrogates for humans